Why is my landscape lighting dying plants

 How do I know if my landscape lighting is causing plant damage?

-When should I call a professional for landscape lighting issues?
+Should I call a professional to fix my landscape lighting?

-If you're unsure about the cause of the plant damage or how to properly adjust your lighting system, it's best to call a professional landscaper or lighting specialist to evaluate the issue and provide recommendations.
+If you're unsure how to properly adjust your landscape lighting, it's best to call a professional landscaper or lighting technician.
+They can evaluate the issue and make the necessary adjustments to protect your plants.

 Connect with certified professionals in your area